SafeBook

 Improvements in image capturing technology make small cameras difficult to detect by the naked-eye.
 As these technologies become more accessible, there has been a rise in privacy violations where individual's likeness is captured without consent, particularly in private spaces such as restroom stalls, changing rooms, and travel stays.

-As cameras become more discrete, individuals experience anxiety about their privacy and digital image.
+With increasingly discrete cameras, individuals experience anxiety about their privacy and digital image.

 User Research